man-group/okcli/README.md

 An Oracle-DB command line client with auto-completion and syntax highlighting that emulates the functionality of [sqlplus](http://www.oracle.com/technetwork/developer-tools/sql-developer/overview/index.html), based on [mycli](https://github.com/dbcli/mycli).

+For examples and config options see the [wiki](https://github.com/manahl/oracli/wiki/Examples).

 ## Installing

 ### TODO: update once on pypi